 Leitrim native celebrates 101st birthday in USA

-A Drumcong native who emigrated to America over 50 years ago celebrated her 101st birthday last weekend surrounded by family.
+A Drumcong native who emigrated to America over 50 years ago celebrated her 101st birthday recently surrounded by her family.

 Mary Moreton, nee Harvey, originally from Drumcong, Co Leitrim emigrated with her husband and family from Farnaugh, to Brooklyn, New York in 1966.